-Each member of the Board of Management is bound to serve the interests of the Company and is subject to a non-competition clause throughout the entire term of their contract.
-When making decisions, they may not pursue personal interests and they may not exploit the Company's business opportunities for their own benefit.
-Members of the Board of Management must disclose without delay to the Chairman of the Supervisory Board and the Chairman of the Board of Management any personal interest they may have in a particular business activity conducted by the Company, as well as any and all other conflicts of interest, and they must also report such information to all other members of the Board of Management.
+Each member of the Board of Management is bound to serve the interests of the company and is subject to a comprehensive restraint of competition throughout the entire term of their contract.
+When making decisions, they may not pursue personal interests and they may not exploit the company's business opportunities for their own benefit.
+Members of the Board of Management must disclose without delay to the Chairman of the Supervisory Board and the Chairman of the Board of Management any personal interest they may have in a particular business activity conducted by the company, as well as any and all other conflicts of interest, and they must also report such information to all other members of the Board of Management.

-Members of the Board of Management may only perform ancillary activities if these are approved by the Supervisory Board's Presidential Committee.
+Members of the Board of Management may only perform external ancillary activities if these are approved by the Supervisory Board's Presidential Committee.

-The Board of Management has adopted rules of procedure, available on the website of the Company at group.mercedes-benz.com/company/corporate-governance, which among other things govern the procedure to be followed when adopting resolutions and contain provisions designed to avoid conflicts of interest.
+The Board of Management has adopted rules of procedure, available on the website of the company at group.mercedes-benz.com/company/corporate-governance, which among other things govern the procedure to be followed when adopting resolutions and contain provisions designed to avoid conflicts of interest.

-Diversity and equal opportunities
+Diversity and equal opportunity